-Note: If pilot does not stay lit, refer to Troubleshooting, pages 28 though 31.
+- 6. With control knob pressed in, push down and release ignitor button.
+This will light pilot.
+The pilot is attached to the burner.
+If needed, keep pressing ignitor button until pilot lights.
+Note: If pilot does not stay lit, refer to Troubleshooting, pages 26 though 29.
 Also contact a qualified service technician or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure.

-Keep control knob pressed in for 30 seconds after lighting pilot.
+To light pilot with match, see Manual Lighting Procedure. - Keep control knob pressed in for 30 seconds after lighting pilot.
 After 30 seconds, release control knob.

-Note: If pilot goes out, repeat steps 3 through 7.
+Note: If pilot goes out, repeat steps 4 through 8.
 This heater has a safety interlock system.
 Wait one (1) minute before lighting pilot again.

-- 8. Be sure the slide switch on the front of the receiver box is in the ON position. - Turn control knob counterclockwise / to the ON position.
-The main burner should light.
+8. Be sure the slide switch on the front of the receiver is in the ON position.